On-chip quantum interference between the origins of a multi-photon state: 3. EXPERIMENTAL SETUP AND RESULTS

-From these equations, if we change the phase $\theta$, four-photon coincidence counts will increase or decrease, while two-photon coincidence counts will keep unchanged.
-This is a multiphotonic generalization of two-photon frustrated down-conversion.
+From these equations, if we change phases ($\theta_1$, $\theta_2$, $\theta_3$, $\theta_4$ and $\theta_5$), four-photon coincidence counts will increase or decrease, while two-photon coincidence counts will keep unchanged.
+This is a multiphotonic generalization of two-photon frustrated quantum interference.

+We first record four-photon coincidence counts when varying the phase $\theta_3$, and the results are given in Fig. 3a.
+This is exact Fig.1b scheme, that is, varying the phase on one photon.
+The pump power before the chip is set as 1.81 mW.
+Based on Eq.
+(4), the interference fringe can be fitted with $1+V \sin[\pi(\varphi-\varphi_c)/T]$, where $V$ is the fringe visibility, $\varphi_c$ is the initial phase, and $T$ is the oscillation period.
+The fringe visibility $V$ is defined as $V=(d_{\rm{max}}-d_{\rm{min}})/(d_{\rm{max}}+d_{\rm{min}})$, where $d_{\rm{max}}$ and $d_{\rm{min}}$ are the maximum and minimum of the fitted data, respectively.
+The raw visibility of the four-photon coincidence fringe was estimated as 66.7\%$\pm$3.1\%, and the error bar was obtained from 500 Monte Carlo simulations assuming a Poissonian distribution of the measured counts (the same below).
+Two-photon coincidence counts with linear fitting are given in Fig. 3b, and they show very small fluctuations.

-We experimentally record four-photon coincidence counts when varying the phase $\theta$, as shown in Fig.\ref{fig:fourPhotonResults}a.
-To reduce the impact of multiphoton noise, we set the pump power as 980 $\upmu$W. The integral time of each point is 30 min.
-The four-photon coincidence fringe shows a four-fold oscillation frequency, which is perfectly consistent with the theoretical prediction.
-The visibility of the four-photon coincidence fringe was estimated as 78.3$\pm$11.6\%.
+Besides phase $\theta_3$, varying other phases on the silicon chip will also observe similar frustrated interference effect.
+We record four-photon coincidence counts when varying the phase $\theta_5$ as an example, and the results are given in Fig. 3c.
+At this point, we actually vary the phase of the pump laser of one nonlinear crystal.
+The fitting curve shows two-fold oscillation frequency and the raw visibility of the four-photon coincidence fringe was estimated as 70.7\%$\pm$2.2\%.
+Corresponding two-photon coincidence counts are given in Fig. 3d, and they are basically the same as the results in Fig. 3b.